clarenceb/aro4x-demo/README.md

   --sku Standard
 ```

-If ARO cluster is using Private ingress, you'll need to peer the AppGw  VNET and the ARO VNET.
+If your ARO cluster is using Private ingress, you'll need to peer the AppGw  VNET and the ARO VNET (if you haven't already done so).

 ```sh
 az network application-gateway create \